Contact Information

 Biography

-John A. Viator is a Professor and Chair of the Department of Engineering at Duquesne University.
-His research focuses on biomedical optics, which involves the use of lasers and light to enhance human health.
-He is particularly interested in employing photoacoustics, also known as laser-induced ultrasound, for medical diagnostics.
-His work aims to detect the early stages of cancer spread in human blood, thereby improving cancer therapy management.
-Additionally, he utilizes optics to study skin cancer, burn injuries, and other diseases and injuries in the fields of dermatology, surgery, and oncology.
+Dr. John A. Viator is Professor and Chair of the Department of Biomedical Engineering at Duquesne University.
+He conducts research in biomedical optics, the area of science and engineering that covers the use of lasers and light to improve human health.
+He is particularly interested in using photoacoustics, or laser induced ultrasound, to diagnose medical problems.
+He is using photoacoustics to detect and identify pathological analytes in body fluids.
+He also uses optics to study skin cancer, burn injury, and other diseases and injuries in dermatology, surgery, oncology, and other fields of medicine.

 Education